girl in library holding book

 Term Availability: Fall, Spring

-Required for Elementary Education, Early Childhood, and Medical Office Systems and Administration.
+Required for Elementary Education, Early Childhood, Medical Office Systems and Administration, and Special Education.
 Fulfills science elective; check Catalog to determine if major requires science elective.

 SCV 211 Earth and Space (3 credits)